brittanyrw/emojiscreen/README.md

 8. Make sure to save your files after you have made changes.
 Once you are done, go to the terminal and type `git status`. you should see `data.json` as modified.
 9. Run `git add -A` to add your changes.
 10. Add a commit message.
 Run the following command and replace with your movie or show name: `git commit -m "Added Harry Potter the movie"`.
-11. You may see a message asking for you to set your email and username.
+11. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
 If you do not see that message (meaning you have run Git before on your machine), continue to the next step.
 Run the following commands, replacing "you@example.com" with your Github email and "Your name" with your github username:

 `git config --global user.email "you@example.com"`